jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions.md

 # system property

-## syntax of operations to update or create a system property
+## syntax of the operation to add or create a system property

 Can you add the property foo with value bar?

+## syntax of the operation to remove or delete a system property

+Can you remove the property foo?

+## syntax of the operation to update a system property

 Can you update the property foo value with newValue?

 ## syntax of the operation to get the value of a system property

 Can you get the value of the system property foo?
 What is the value of the foo system property?

-## operation to list all the system property

-What are all the system properties? what is the name of the property that has foo as value?
+What are all the system properties? what is the name of the system property that has foo value? what is the property name that has foo value?

 # expression